-- In 2011, the average manufacturing worker in the United States earned more than $77,000 annually.
+- In 2015, the average manufacturing worker in the United States earned $81,289 annually, including pay and benefits.

 - The United States is undergoing a manufacturing renaissance.
 Companies are hiring, and manufacturing jobs are stable, interesting and high-tech.